Our Backyard Garden

 We also added worms to our bin to help keep the smell down.
 With the addition of the worms, we have to make sure we are evenly placing green and brown waste in the bin, as well as keep the brown waste moist, but not wet.

-• Plant in December, January and February
+• Plant in December, January, February

 Butternut squash